altunixon/wips/lns/altina_ln/ASP-134-Chapter_4_The_Price_of_Betrayal.md

 Without a doubt, they were the cavalry of the Belgarian Empire.
 They wore the emblem of the Eighth Army on their chest.<br/>
 Fast.<br/>
 Although the soldiers of the Fourth Army falling into chaos was part of the reason, they reached the headquarters since its distance from the rear guard was relatively short.<br/>
-And Rockhoward himself was leading the charge!
+And Rockhoward himself was leading the charge!<br/>
 "Uwhoooaaa—!!"<br/>
 Damn fool!
 Altina raised his sword.<br/>
-She yelled:
+She yelled:<br/>
 "You unforgivable traitor!
 I will teach you a lesson!"<br/>
 Finally, the Eighth Army’s cavalry broke through into the headquarters.<br/>
 Rockhoward held his spear up high.<br/>